Critical Illness Rider (CIR)

 Frequently Asked Questions About Critical Illness Riders

-The following section provides a collection of commonly asked questions to answer inquiries about CIRs.
+The following section provides a collection of commonly asked questions to answer inquiries about life insurance with a critical illness rider.

 How does a CIR differ from standalone critical illness insurance?